 “You build on failure.
 You use it as a stepping stone.
 Close the door on the past.
 You don’t try to forget the mistakes, but you don’t dwell on it.” – Johnny Cash

-Finally, I started Lasting Lives (still going).
+Finally, I started Lasting Lives.
 A return to journalism and that drive to help people tell their own stories.
-We’re journalists volunteering to work with people at their end of their lives to help them tell and publish the story of that life.
+Journalists volunteering to work with people at their end of their lives to help them tell and publish the story of that life.
 It’s a beautiful project, wonderful to work on, and we’ve started looking for funding to expand it.

 If we define journalists by who employs them, rather than by what they produce, we undermine journalism’s importance.
 Content is not journalism.
 By defining what a journalist must do, we define journalism and its place in society.
 By coming up with a definition the public can see value in, and hold us to, we reclaim our relevance in their lives.
 (Greenwood, 2017: 160)